 Annual income the client expects from sources outside their portfolio — Social Security, pensions, annuities, rental income, etc. This reduces the amount the portfolio needs to generate.
 Enter the total annual amount in today's dollars.

-Step 6: Withdrawal rate
+Step 7: Withdrawal rate

 The percentage of the portfolio the client plans to withdraw each year in retirement.
 The classic starting point is 4%, but adjust based on the client's situation, risk tolerance, and retirement timeline.

-Step 7: Target portfolio — "You will need"
+Step 8: Target portfolio — "You will need"

-This is the first calculated result.
+This is the first major calculated result.
 Kerdora shows how large the client's retirement portfolio needs to be.
 You can toggle between Today's $ and Future $:

 Today's $ — The target in today's purchasing power.
 Useful for framing the conversation in terms the client understands now.